This page outlines the general Release Notes for Experience Manager as a Cloud Service 2020.6.0.

 Enhanced Smart Tags allow organizations to train smart tagging models to recognize images based on customer-specific business tags in addition to generic smart tags.

 With this release, there is a new, guided user experience that helps set up smart tags training for sets of customer-specific tags and train them with assets, that should be recognized and tagged with them in the future.
 The experience is a more intuitive now.

 Train Enhanced Smart Tags for more an intuitive training for Smart Tags.
-See how to add smart tags to assets and configure smart tagging.
+See how to add smart tags to assets.

 Support for ingestion, preview, and delivery of 3D content

 Organizations can now store and use 3D files within AEM Assets.
 User can upload, preview, and use various core 3D files, including OBJ, STL, GLTF, and GLB files.
 With the addition of Dynamic Media, you can configure and deliver 3D experiences using agnostic URLs or viewers.
 This includes a Dynamic Media 3D Experience Viewer, Sites 3D Viewer component, and the ability to deliver 3D files via Dynamic Media (AR/VR).
 See Working with 3D assets in Dynamic Media.